Written by Administrator Tuesday, 01 October 2013 21:00

 New youth and/or adult applications (if needed) The front page of the Charter Renewal Printout will list, as a minimum, the names of needed adults and youth applications.

-Journey to Excellence for 2013 results.
-(See JTE instruction in packet )
+Journey to Excellence for 2014 results.
+(See JTE instruction)

-Check for errors to ensure Error Free turn-in (listed on page 5 in this packet)
+Check for errors to ensure Error Free turn-in (utilize the pink turn-in worksheet as a guide)

 9. Turn it in - There are multiple option to turn it in